1) Where are you located?

 15) What do your kittens cost?

-I didn’t initially list cost on my web page because I don’t want it to be a deterrent to what may be a loving forever home for our kittens.
 The average price of a registered purebred pet kitten runs from $600-$1500 depending on the breed.
 Show quality and breeding kittens will run higher.

 I price my kittens to offset the Veterinary and dietary expenses I incur with raising kittens.
 We have to take into account our fixed expenses as well as the variable expenses associated with keeping breeding cats.
 There can be high unexpected emergency vet expenses, ultrasounds, hysterotomy.
 Emergency c-section surgery for Finola was $2200.00.
 I keep a spread sheet for each litter.
 Kittens eat about the same amount of food as an adult cat.
-A 3.5 oz bag of Royal Canin Baby cat costs about $14.00.
+A 3.5 oz bag of Royal Canin Baby cat costs about $20.00. ( I just paid $21.00 at Petsmart 10/17/14) We also purchase special Royal Canin Queen food for our moms.
 An expectant mother cat must also eat this and continue to eat it until the kittens are weaned.
-She will eat up to twice as much her usual meals during her pregnancy (~65 days) and up to three times as much while she is nursing kittens(~52 days) This doesn’t include kitten formula, one can of KRM costs $20.00.
+She can eat up to twice as much her usual meals during her pregnancy (~65 days) and up to three times as much while she is nursing kittens(~52 days) This doesn’t include kitten formula, one can of KRM costs $25.00.
 Then there are Veterinary visits.
-All kittens are vaccinated ~ $70.00 (Feline Rhinotracheitis-Calici-Panleukopenia Vaccine) and fecal tests, our cats have never had worms or parasites.
-Vaccines are necessary preventatives.
-Kittens are also spay/neutered prior to placement; $55 pre surgery blood work up, $75 for neuter, $135 for spay.
-Add in Vet visits for the Mom and Dad ......There is also the extra expense of keeping the birthing room 15 degrees warmer, the price of gas keeps going up.
+All kittens are vaccinated ~ $75.00 (Feline Rhinotracheitis-Calici-Panleukopenia Vaccine) and fecal tests, our cats have never had worms or parasites.
+Vaccines are necessary protections.
+Kittens are also spay/neutered prior to placement; $55 pre surgery blood work up, here is the 2009 spay estimate from my vet. cost range $361.00-$396.00.
+I sign one of these for each kitten I drop off to be spayed.
+Add in Vet visits for the Mom and Dad, genetic and health testing....
+All of our cats have PCR (~ $100 per cat) tested negative for Bartonella.
+A stealth pathogen that the ASPCA estimates is in 40% of all cats that pass through the shelter system.
+It is a zoonotic infection they can give to you.
+Its effects are awful I've contracted Bartonella in my 20's from a feral kitten I helped rescue.
+My Bart symptoms went misdiagnosed for decades.
+Our cats have also tested negative for herpes virus (Rhinotracheitis).
+We have also done many genetic tests through the UC Davis feline genetics lab.
+There is also the extra expense of keeping the birthing room 15 degrees warmer.
 Also there are expenses for special equipment, birthing box towels, heated nests, syringes/bottles, training litter pan; registering the cattery name, cats, and litter; and promotion (this website).

 I could go on but I hope you get the picture.
 When you purchase a kitten from me or any other ethical breeder you are helping with some of the expenses of breeding so we can keep the breed going.
 We call ourselves “hobby” breeders* but in reality it is more of a passion.
 Anyone who has a passion for their hobby can tell you the costs are high but the rewards are worth it.